irworkshop/accountability_datacleaning/nv_voters/nv_voters.md

 update nv_voters set BIRTHYEAR=SUBSTR(DOB,7,4);
 update nv_voters set YEAR=SUBSTR(REGDATE,7,4)`

+**Other known issues**
-ZIP missing from 18,068 records, 00000 in another 2,445 records A few ZIPs are out of range for NV.
+ZIP missing from 18,068 records, 00000 in another 2,445 records

+A few ZIPs are out of range for NV.

+A few BIRTHYEARs that seem out of range on the low end (1900, 1902,etc...)

+1,300+ registration years that are out of range on the low end.

 **Export**